joshenders/shouldiridemuni.com/README.md

 I built this site to help make my commute easier during baseball season.

 After leaving work in San Francisco's SoMa neighborhood, you're often faced with the question:

-"Should I take the bus or should I take the train?".
+> Should I take the bus home or should I take the train?

 The consequences of making the wrong decision on a game day cannot be overstated...

-The bus system is usually the slower option but on "Game Days™", it's a TON faster since out-of-towners (aka Giants fans) simply cannot comprehend the complexity of the Muni bus system.
+The bus system is generally the slower option but on "Game Days", it's a TON faster since out-of-towners (aka Giants fans) simply cannot comprehend the complexity of the bus system.

 Judgemental?
 Yes.
 Apologetic?
-Not at all.
+No. Not at all.

 ![A point of view shot of a mob of Giants baseball fans rushing into a open traincar door](docs/giants_fans.jpg)

 ## Performance

 The page is optimized for extremely low bandwidth and high latency cellular connections.
 The whole page fits in a very conservative TCP MSS of 1380 bytes and is cacheable.

-Sadly, it's not a use case where you can ever rely on 0-RTT to speed up TLS, so no https (sorry).
+~~Sadly, it's not a use case where you can ever rely on 0-RTT to speed up TLS, so no https (sorry).~~

+The world has moved on since I first created this site in 2013 and HTTPS has eaten the world (this is partially my fault but I'm not sorry!).
+It is now served over HTTPS and ironically, slower and less reliable under high latency conditions.
+Hopefully, cellular coverage and bandwidth has improved somewhat as well?
+Mea culpa but we cannot stop the arrow of time now can we?

 ## Improvements

 It's currently written in Bash (lol) and runs as a plain old CGI script.
-It should probably be rewritten on Cloudflare's Workers platform.
+It should probably be rewritten on the Cloudflare's Workers platform.

 ## Installation

+Files installed and updated in `/usr/share/nginx` via `git`.

-Executed via [`thttpd`](https://acme.com/software/thttpd/) as `www-data`
+Executed via [`thttpd`](https://acme.com/software/thttpd/) as `www-data`:

 > `/etc/thttpd/thttpd.conf`
 ```